2.1 General context

 The very first National Youth Strategy 2005-2015 in itself emphasized the importance of “the development and strengthening of the civil society, volunteering and civil association are vital step in the promotion of responsible citizenship and democracy guarantee”.
 In line with that, one of the key measures of this strategy was The Parliament to adopt a Law which will regulate the volunteer work which is the first state official document that raises the question of regulating the volunteering in the country, and recognition of the volunteering on the other hand.

 The Law on Volunteering (Закон за волонтерство) was adopted in July 2007.
 Prior to its adoption, the legal system imposed several obstacles to volunteering and in some instances reflected a misunderstanding of the concept.
-For example, reimbursement of expenses incurred by volunteers was subject to taxation, the lack of volunteer status led to misapplication and misunderstanding of the concept, and the status of foreign volunteers was not regulated.
-The law remedies these problems.
+Before the adoption of the Law on Volunteering, the legal framework in North Macedonia presented several challenges and demonstrated a limited understanding of the meaning of volunteering.
+For instance, expenses incurred by volunteers were taxed as income, the absence of a formal volunteer status led to inconsistent application and interpretation of the concept, and there were no provisions regulating the status of foreign volunteers.
+The law addressed and resolved these issues, providing a clearer and more supportive framework for volunteering, both for nationals and foreigners.

-According to the National Youth Strategy 2023-2027, aims to encourage volunteer activities for environmental protection, including valuing the volunteer engagement of young people.
+The National Youth Strategy 2023-2027 aims to encourage volunteer activities focused on environmental protection, emphasizing the value of young people's volunteer engagement.

-In December 2021, the Government adopted the new Strategy of the Government of the Republic of Macedonia for Cooperation with and Development of the Civil Sector 2022-2024 (Strategy of the Government of the Republic of Macedonia for cooperation with and development of the civil sector 2022-2024), together with Action Plan (Action plan for the implementation of the Strategy of the Government of the Republic of Macedonia for cooperation with and development of the civil sector 2022-2024) which in the Priority area 3: Civil Society as an Actor in Social and Economic Development, provides concrete activities for promotion and development of volunteerism at the state level.
+In December 2021, the Government adopted the new Strategy of the Government of the Republic of Macedonia for cooperation with and development of the civil sector 2022-2024), together with Action plan for the implementation of the Strategy of the Government of the Republic of Macedonia for cooperation with and development of the civil sector (2022-2024) which in the Priority area 3: Civil Society as an Actor in Social and Economic Development, provides concrete activities for promotion and development of volunteerism at the state level.

 Civil society organizations have developed their own initiatives based on their program needs and priorities, such as establishing international and local volunteer centers, exchange services for volunteers, such as the European Voluntary Service, organizing local volunteer actions, capacity building, and development of manuals or guides, organizing promotional events, volunteer camps and so on.